visgl/deck.gl/docs/get-started/using-standalone.md

 The [Deck](/docs/api-reference/deck.md) class takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.

+You must create a canvas inside the html with the id `my-deck-canvas` for it to work.

 ```bash
 npm install @deck.gl/core @deck.gl/layers
 ```